// There's a Story About That!

 What to do about this?
 Activate group memory!

 Imagine just one possibility: say when governments and NGOs must respond quickly to a rapidly unfolding First Contact situation, as illustrated in the film Arrival.
 Rushed and confused by an event with only vague precedents, they gather “expert” committees, who (naturally) leap to premature conclusions.In contrast, the TASAT hub—a loose affiliation of sci-fi fandom’s collectively wise and sagacious Group Mind—stands ready to cite and provide stories published across the last century.
 Short tales, novels, movies, think-pieces and art that offer up unusual scenarios, potential mistakes, or possible surprise twists, helping our leaders or emissaries to perceive a wider picture.The same is true for the developer of an augmented reality app, the designer of a new kind of spacecraft, or the engineer behind the next communication technology to revolutionize life on Earth.
-The outlandish tales of science fiction’s greatest writers often become the basis for the next wave of science fact.
+The outlandish tales of science fiction’s greatest writers often become the basis for the next wave of science fact.-- David Brin, Founder

 You can be part of this informal network